supercoder186/XSharedCockpit/README.md

 # XSharedCockpit

-This is a new plugin for xplane that aims to allow simmers to share a cockpit Additionally, this plugin is available as a public repo on github over here, if you want to contribute to this project The plugin achieves this by syncing datarefs between a "master" and a "slave" computer.
+This is a new plugin for xplane that aims to allow simmers to share a cockpit The plugin achieves this by syncing datarefs and commands between a "master" and a "slave" computer.
 # INSTALLATION
 To install, simply unzip the file and paste the folder named "XSharedCockpit" inside the Resources/plugins directory of your X-Plane folder
 # WHAT DOES THIS PLUGIN DO?